Looking to implement smooth parallax scrolling? Here are the best jQuery parallax scrolling plugins and tutorials to get started in no time.

 Nice intro tutorial on creating a solid scrolling effect using parallax, using nothing but native CSS.

-Parallax has been called many names, and there is most definitely a loyal group of designers/developers who absolutely hate the parallax trend, but what can you do, it seems to be working for so many, so why stop at producing tutorials and content on how to make this effect possible in real-time.
-The tutorial we have here is going to recreate a particular effect from Firewatch website, to create a sort of a landscape effect combined with falling down elements to allow extra unfolding of content.
+Parallax has been called many names, and there is most definitely a loyal group of designers/developers who hate the parallax trend, but what can you do, it seems to be working for so many, so why stop at producing tutorials and content on how to make this effect possible in real-time.
+The tutorial here will recreate a particular effect from Firewatch website, to create a landscape effect combined with falling elements to allow extra content unfolding.
 It sounds tricky at first, but Hamish (author of the tutorial) takes good care of explaining everything step by step.

 Parallax Scrolling Tutorials with CSS3, HTML5, and jQuery Examples